Caedmon's Song: Leitmotifs

 There are some images that are always repeated in the story and which guide Kirsten on her mission.
 The first and most important of these leitmotifs is Kirsten's talisman, her paperweight.
 It has always played an important role for Kirsten, firstly she uses it for hypnotizing herself and to get deeper into her subconsciousness.
 Later it becomes a kind of talisman for her that guides her and with which she kills.
 In the end the paperweight becomes a symbol of Kirsten herself: she breaks free from her chains by letting it fall into the sea.
-The second image is the one of the spirits guiding Kirsten.
+The second image is one of the spirits guiding Kirsten.
 She believes more and more in superstition and thinks the lost souls of the attacker's victims guide her.
 Another important aspect are the places where Kirsten always hides and can get rid of all her feelings: nature and the box in St. Mary's church.
 Both of them are a kind of hideaway where she can forget all of her problems for a short time.